blindluke/tools/README.md

 blindluke's tools
 =================

-This is repository of small, self-contained, commandline scripts that make my Debian box a nice place to live in.
+This is a repository of small, self-contained, commandline scripts that make my Debian box a nice place to live in.

 Requirements